 Vesna Miskin has a diploma in Preschool Pedagogy from Yugoslavia and a Canadian Diploma in Early Childhood Education.
-She is currently working on her Bachelor Degree in Child and Youth Care.
+She also holds a degree in Child and Youth Care from the University of Victoria.
 Having worked with children and families in different capacities for 25 years, in Europe and in Canada, she believes in building bridges and connections between different individuals and cultures.
 She is passionate and honored to work with "Westcoast Families" as a Supervised Access Worker.

 Colleen has worked with Westcoast Family Resources Society as a Supervised Access Worker since 2004.
 She is certified in this capacity and has completed a practicum placement in this field.
 Colleen has enjoyed the many learning opportunities provided to her in areas such as attachment theory and human behavior.